FDio/csit/docs/ietf/draft-vpolak-bmwg-plrsearch-02.md

 (by decreasing their duration), which would have even higher number of measurements run before a result of a measurement affects offered load.

-### Poisson Distribution

-For given offered load, number of packets lost during trial measurement is assumed to come from Poisson distribution, and the (unknown) Poisson parameter is expressed as average loss ratio.

-Side note: Binomial Distribution is a better fit compared to Poisson distribution (acknowledging that the number of packets lost cannot be higher than the number of packets offered), but the difference tends to be relevant only in high loss region.
-Using Poisson distribution lowers the impact of measurements in high loss region, thus helping the algorithm to focus on critical region better.

 ### Fitting Functions

-There are great many increasing functions (as candidates for the loss ratio function).

-To make the space of possible functions more tractable, some other simplifying assumptions are needed.
-As the algorithm will be examining (also) loads very close to the critical load, linear approximation to the loss rate function around the critical load is important.
-But as the search algorithm needs to evaluate the function also far away from the critical region, the approximate function has to be reasonably behaved for every positive offered load, specifically it cannot predict non- positive packet loss ratio.
+To make the space of possible loss ratio functions more tractable the algorithm uses only few fitting function shapes for its predicitons.
+As the search algorithm needs to evaluate the function also far away from the critical load, the fitting function have to be reasonably behaved for every positive offered load, specifically cannot cannot predict non-positive packet loss ratio.

-Within this document, "fitting function" is the name for such a reasonably behaved function, which approximates the loss ratio function well in the critical region.

 ### Measurement Impact

-Results from trials far from the critical region are likely to affect the critical rate estimate negatively, as the fitting function does not need to be a good approximation there.
-This is true mainly for high loss region, as in zero loss region even badly behaved fitting function predicts loss count to be "almost zero", so seeing a measurement confirming the loss has been zero indeed has small impact.
+Results from trials far from the critical load are likely to affect the critical load estimate negatively, as the fitting functions do not need to be good approximations there.
+This is true mainly for guaranteed loss region, as in zero loss region even badly behaved fitting function predicts loss count to be "almost zero", so seeing a measurement confirming the loss has been zero indeed has small impact.